 As described there, you'll be taking a proverb or pithy saying, stating it, and then amplifying it.
 The twist, given our course topic, is that the project should be undertaken ironically.
 There are a progymnasmata: narrative.
 Telling narratives was one of the first exercises in a rhetorical education according to Quinitlian, and included students retelling a story from the end to the beginning, or from the middle backwards or forwards.
 From providing students an initial experience in expression, narrative exercises became the building blocks for the progymnasmata exercises that followed it (which required summaries, digressions, or narrations of various sorts) and principally for the These exercises were called progymnasmata, which mean “early exercises.”.
 You may recognize that middle part as sounding like “gymnasium,” so it’s easy to remember what progymnasmata means—exercises.

-As historians have shown, they played an extremely important role in European education from Antiquity to The culminating exercises of a rhetorical education were those practice speeches known as declamations.
+The culminating exercises of a rhetorical education were those practice speeches known as declamations.
 These complete practice orations came after the rudimentary exercises or progymnasmata.

 Ture sventon privatdetektiv 1972